 Slightly over forty percent of the vote is enough for Hindenburg to offer the chancellorship of Germany to Adolf Hitler in 1933.
 Following the burning of the German Parliament (Reichstag), Hitler and The National Socialist (Nazi Party) seize complete control of Germany using the Enabling Act in March 1933.
-On Easter Sunday, April 14, 1933, Hitler’s SS smashed down the door of Heartfield’s apartment.
-They aim to kill him and destroy all political art against Hitler and the Third Reich.
+On Good Friday, April 14, 1933, Hitler’s SS smashed down the door of Heartfield’s apartment.
+They obviously aim to kill him and destroy all political art against Hitler and the Third Reich.

 Heartfield’s escape through the French doors of his modest apartment is almost theatrical.
 He jumps through the second-story French windows of his apartment, injuring his ankle.
 He avoids capture by hiding in a small bin in the back of an alley near his apartment.
 He waits for hours as the SS shout his name and ransack his home, destroying everything they find.
 Finally, he escapes Nazi Germany by walking across the Sudeten Mountains to Czechoslovakia.